damonallison/dotnet/README.md

   * Virtual Execution System (runtime).
   * Common Intermediate Language (CIL).
   * Common Type System.
+    * Defines how value types and object types are laid out in memory.
   * Common Language Specification.
+    * A subset of the CTS which you must adhere to in order to use a type from multiple source languages.
+    * Add an assembly attribute of `System.CLSCompliant` and the compiler will warn on CLS violations.
   * BCL (framework).

 * AppDomains are logical "processes" which execute within the same physical HW process.
   * AppDomains were created because physical processes are deemed expensive.
   * Communication between app domains requires cross-process like marshalling and communication mechanisms.

+* Assemblies
+  * Assemblies are the smallest unit which can be versioned.
+  * Assemblies reference other assemblies.
+References are stored in the manifest.
+  * Assemblies can be composed from multiple modules (using al.exe).
+However VS.NET does not recognize multi-module assemblies.
+  * Do *NOT* store assemblies into the Global Assembly Cache (GAC).
+Entire applications should be contained in a single directory.

+* What types / namespaces make up the BCL?
+  * What is the landscape for .NET Core projects?

+* How do you read an assembly's manifest?
+  * How does the assembly loader work?
+  * How does NuGet work?
+(Read the source code)
+  * How are assemblies resolved?